-Figure 3.
-Number of subbaccalaureate degrees and certificates awarded, by level: 2017-18
+Figure 4.
+Number of subbaccalaureate degrees and certificates awarded, by level: 2018-19

 NOTE: N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2018, Completions component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2019, Completions component.

-Figure 4.
-Academic year tuition and required fees for full-time, first-time degree/certificate-seeking undergraduates: 2015-16 to 2018-19
+Tuition and required fees for full-time, first-time Figure 5. degree/certificate-seeking undergraduates: Academic years 2016-17 to 2019-20